rogerwelin/springcloud-sleuth-zipkin-tutorial/README.md

 # Tracing with zipkin and spring-cloud-sleuth

-example how to do distributed tracing in a microservice environment Edit

 ## Intro
 This is a tutorial repo regarding examplify how distributed tracing can be accomplished using zipkin and a java springboot application using the springcloud-sleuth.